jakeberv/jakeberv.github.io/_pages/research.md

 ***Research themes in Systematic Biology***

+My research program as an evolutionary biologist is integrative by design, and examines aspects of the following research themes

 **Phylogenetic Natural History**
-  -   molecular evolution
+  -   Molecular evolution
-  -   phylogeny reconstruction
+  -   Phylogeny reconstruction
-  -   divergence dating
+  -   Divergence dating
-  -   phylogenetic comparative methods
+  -   Phylogenetic comparative methods

 **Neotropical biogeography**
-  -   suboscine phylogeny
+  -   Suboscine phylogeny
-  -   population genomics
+  -   Population genomics
-  -   areas of endemism
+  -   Areas of Endemism

-Below, you can learn more about the two primary domains of my research program:
+Below, you can learn more about two branches of my research program:

 <nbsp>